Foods to Avoid When Wearing Braces and Invisalign

 Chewy, Dense Bread

-This may sound surprising but dense and heavier bread types like bagels and even pizza crusts or ciabatta bread can cause problems with braces.
+This may sound surprising, but dense and heavier bread types like bagels and even pizza crusts or ciabatta bread can cause problems with braces.

 Their chewy texture can cause a strain on your hardware.